 Main Risk #3: Currency values are constantly changing; do not trust online calculators

-Forex trading online comes with its own unique set of challenges that traders must learn how to navigate around, including calculators that rely on outdated information, which causes them to spit out inaccurate results.
+Forex trading online comes with a unique set of challenges that traders must learn how to navigate, including calculators that rely on outdated information and produce inaccurate results.

 In summary

-There are three primary risks associated with forex trading that one must be aware of before making any moves.
+One must be aware of three primary risks associated with forex trading before making any moves.
 The first is constant change in currency prices, the second is volatility, and brokers offer inaccurate calculators.
 You must do your due diligence when trading forex because it carries a much greater risk than stock trading but can yield much larger returns if done right.
 New traders are advised to use a reputable online broker from Saxo Bank and trade on a demo account before investing real money; see more information.